 - Tamponade of bleeding at the fracture site

 - Reduction in the traction on the traversing nerves, in turn reducing the risk of neuropraxia

 - Reduction of pressures on traversing blood vessels, restoring any affected blood supply

 The main principle in any reduction, regardless of the method employed, is to correct the deforming forces that resulted in the injury.

 Fracture reduction is typically performed closed in the emergency setting.
 However, some fractures are also reduced open (by directly visualising the fracture and reducing it with instruments) or intra-operatively.

 Reduction is painful and requires analgesia.
 Where regional or local blockade is both sufficient and easily provided (e.g. phalangeal/metacarpal/distal radius fractures), this would be the method of choice.

 More commonly, the patient requires a short period of conscious sedation, often provided by the A&E doctors in a setting that has access to anaesthetic agents, airway adjuncts, and monitoring (most Emergency Departments can provide this in a specialist anaesthetic room or in a resuscitation area)

 The specific manoeuvre used invariably requires two people (one to perform the reduction manoeuvre and one to provide counter-traction).
 A third person is typically needed to apply the plaster.

 ‘Hold’ is the generic term used to describe immobilising a fracture.

 Initially, it is important to consider whether traction is needed (this is most commonly employed for subtrochanteric neck of femur fractures, femoral shaft fractures, displaced acetabular fractures, and some pelvic fractures), whereby the muscular pull across the fracture site is strong and the fracture is inherently unstable.

 There most common ways to immobilise a fracture are via simple splints or plaster casts.
 When applying a plaster cast, the most important principles to remember are:

 - For the first 2-weeks, plasters are not circumferential (this is not always the case in children)

 - They must have an area which is only covered by the overlying dressing, to allow the fracture to swell.
-If this principle is not adhered to, the cast will become tight (and subsequently painful) overnight; if left, the patient is at risk of compartment syndrome)
+If this principle is not adhered to, the cast will become tight (and subsequently painful) overnight; if left, the patient is at risk of compartment syndrome.